 2. Not having a well mobile-optimized website

-If your web designer isn’t interested in mobile, your business is not well served.
 Today more and more websites are mobile-optimized.
 Mobile optimization simply means making your website usable on a smartphone.
-The websites you visit on your phone have to adapt themselves to the screen size, and they use a different way of framing information.
+The websites you visit on your phone have to adapt to the screen size, and they use different ways of framing information.

 Thus, the single biggest digital marketing mistake you can make is to ignore mobile.
-Make sure that your website is mobile-optimized because even search engines favor websites that are fast and mobile-friendly.
+Make sure your website is mobile-optimized because even search engines favor fast and mobile-friendly websites.

 3. Underestimating the role of social media